gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2014-02-24-animation.md

 <strong>Aside:</strong> Since writing the flipping technique used above, I have made two discoveries.
 Firstly, until I added a second translate (and I have no idea why it was necessary yet), there was an issue around Link’s `x` value not being his true `x` value because the image needs to be drawn half width to the left which led to weird hacks.
 And, secondly, it turns out that the performance of these transformation functions is pretty bad at about 50% worse than just drawing an image to the screen.
 So, expect this flipping technique to be removed in future.
 If we’re going to take a performance hit, I’d prefer it to be somewhere actually useful.

-During all this, I’ve reappropriated the `link` variable as we no longer need it as the link image, it will now be our player object.
+During all this, I’ve re-appropriated the `link` variable as we no longer need it as the link image, it will now be our player object.
 Creating objects is typically a job for `init()`, so it’s been given a cleanup:

 {% highlight js %}